zhlSunLab/MFDm6ARice/README.md

 ## Data

-We gratefully acknowledge Wang et al. [1] for providing open-source data.
+We gratefully acknowledge Wang et al. [1] for providing open-source rice m6A data.

 ## Model